austin665/wikipedia-viewer/README.md

 User Story: On clicking the entry I should navgate to the Wikipedia article.

 User Story: I can click a button to see a random Wikipedia entry.

+A live demo can be found here: https://codepen.io/austin665/full/KXGzZO/